 How to enjoy

 Yellow and black morels are prized edible mushrooms, though something tells me you already knew that.
-They’re also quite nutritious and medicinal.
-Perhaps you didn’t know that.
+They’re also quite nutritious and medicinal, and if you watched the video posted above, then perhaps you already knew that as well.

 As with all wild mushrooms, always cook morels.
 Never eat them raw.
 While cooking methods are quite diverse, many people believe morels taste best cooked in butter or oil.
 I tend to agree.